McNugget6750/SimpleG/README.md

 I provided the project file so you can directly start developing under windows.
 Therefore I didn't provide a makefile but that might follow later.

+# Binaries
+Under bin/Release and bin/Debug you can find precompiled binaries (exe-files) that can be used under Windows 10 64bit.
+I didn't test those under any other Windows system.
+It might work.
+It might through an error!

 #TODO:
 * Understand and optimize timouts for receiving single bytes
 * Further testing and debugging